EXPERIENCE UNTOUCHED WILDLIFE ON OUR PROPERTY

 Goannas & other reptiles

 Heath Goannas can regularly be seen patrolling around the property looking for a meal.
 They are the island’s apex land predator and as such show little fear if approached by guests.
-They are considered harmless.
+They are considered harmless but please keep your distance.
 Many other smaller lizards also live on the property and snakes are seen occasionally.

 Heath Goannas are also known as Rosenberg’s Goannas.
 They are powerful reptiles with sharp curved claws, strong limbs and long muscular tails.
 They can reach lengths of 1.5 metres.
 These goannas are the reason why there are no rabbits on Kangaroo Island.
 Every time the early pioneers on the island foolishly tried to introduce rabbits, the goannas would raid the burrows.
 We have a lot to thank them for!